 Also, make sure to be consistent here as well.
-Meaning, if you have given an 80px padding at the top of the section then (in most cases) you should give 80px padding at the bottom as well.
+Meaning, that if you have given 80px padding at the top of the section then (in most cases) you should give 80px padding at the bottom as well.

 Key Takeaways: Negative space when used correctly focuses user attention and creates a meaningful visual hierarchy.
-Also, the use of empty space makes it easy & comfortable for a user to explore.
+Also, the use of space makes it easy & comfortable for a user to explore.

 Step 6: Simplify your Header Navigation